mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 ---

 ##### Reusable Analysis Type
-As we have seen, the `PowerSystem` type can be reused and modified using various functions, and the question now is whether we can do the same with the `Analysis` composite type.
-In fact, in the previous code snippet, we did not need to recreate the `Analysis` type after changing the resistance of the branch labelled 3.
-Thus, once the `Analysis` type is created, users can modify the power system's structure using functions [`shuntBus!`](@ref shuntBus!), [`statusBranch!`](@ref statusBranch!), [`parameterBranch!`](@ref parameterBranch!), and [`outputGenerator!`](@ref outputGenerator!), without having to recreate the `Analysis` type from scratch.
+As we have seen, the `PowerSystem` type can be reused and modified using various functions, and the question now is whether we can do the same with the `Model` composite type.
+In fact, in the previous code snippet, we did not need to recreate the `Model` type after changing the resistance of the branch labelled 3.
+Thus, once the `Model` type is created, users can modify the power system's structure using functions [`shuntBus!`](@ref shuntBus!), [`statusBranch!`](@ref statusBranch!), [`parameterBranch!`](@ref parameterBranch!), and [`outputGenerator!`](@ref outputGenerator!), without having to recreate the `Model` type from scratch.

 For instance, if the branch labelled 3 needs to be put out-of-service in the previously mentioned example, the AC power flow can be executed again by running the following code snippet:
 ```@example ReusablePowerSystemType
 statusBranch!(system; label = 3, status = 0)

 for iteration = 1:100
-    stopping = mismatch!(system, analysis)
+    stopping = mismatch!(system, model)
     if all(stopping .< 1e-8)
         break
     end
-    solve!(system, analysis)
+    solve!(system, model)
 end
 ```
-Here, the previously created `PowerSystem` and `Analysis` types are reused.
+Here, the previously created `PowerSystem` and `Model` types are reused.
 This approach ensures that the algorithm has the "warm start" since the Newton-Raphson method starts with voltages obtained from the step where the branch was in-service.

 !!! warning "Warning"
     It is important to note that this approach is only possible with the Newton-Raphson and Gauss-Seidel methods since these methods involve the power system structure inside the iteration loop.
-On the other hand, the fast Newton-Raphson algorithm has constant Jacobian matrices created when the `Analysis` type is created, which means that any modifications to the power system require creating the `Analysis` type again.
+On the other hand, the fast Newton-Raphson algorithm has constant Jacobian matrices created when the `Model` type is created, which means that any modifications to the power system require creating the `Model` type again.

 ---